pharmature/DataStructure/README.md

 # DataStructure
-primary study about data structure
+My primary study about data structure and algorithms.
+I plan to write the code using at least three languages(C, C++ and python).